Skip to main content

 Our Program

-The Lower School’s primary instructional goal is to provide a challenging, yet sequential and developmentally appropriate curriculum for all students.
+The Lower School’s foremost instructional goal is to provide a challenging, yet sequential and developmentally appropriate curriculum for all students.
 With a personalized, adaptable program which integrates into the whole school curriculum, the Lower School teachers strive to meet individual learning styles and differences while helping each student to reach his/her potential.
 With a flexible daily schedule, all Lower School students receive reading, language arts as well as math instruction simultaneously in the morning.
 Through teacher recommendations, annual placements assessments, and the demonstration of academic and developmental readiness, each student is encouraged to work at his or her level.
-A student may work one level ahead in a specific subject or may be encouraged to repeat a level of proficiency is not demonstrated.
-This may be done while the student remains with her or her peers for all other Lower School activities.
+A student may work one level ahead in a specific subject or may be encouraged to repeat a level of proficiency that is not demonstrated.
+This may be done while the student remains with his or her peers for all other Lower School activities.
 The core academic courses follow a spiral philosophy.
 Daily, previous concepts are reinforced and reviewed while new instruction is introduced.
-This enables each student to work at an achievable level while building a strong foundation to become a successful, productive citizen of our school and the world beyond.
+This enables each student to work at an achievable level while building a strong foundation to become a successful, productive citizen of our school and world beyond.

-Language Arts
+Reading and Language Arts

 Math